wernsey/chip8/README.md

 Frédéric Devernay's [SVision-8 website](http://devernay.free.fr/hacks/chip8/) has a wealth of information.
 He also has a collection of CHIP-8 games and programs in his [GAMES.zip](http://devernay.free.fr/hacks/chip8/GAMES.zip).

+## Compilation and Usage

+The system was built and tested with the MinGW compiler under Windows.
+To compile it type `make` from the MSYS shell.

+To use the assembler, type

+    $ c8asm file.asm

+This will assemble `file.asm` into a binary `a.c8h`.

+To use the disassembler, run the command

+    $ c8dasm a.ch8

+where `a.ch8` is the file you want to disassemble.

+## Interpreter Implementations

+Two implementations are provided in this repository: A SDL-based implentation (<https://www.libsdl.org/>) which is intended for portability, and a native
+Windows implementation which is intended for small size and requires no third party dependencies.

+In both versions

+* `bmp.h` and `bmp.c` (together with the `fonts/` directory) is used to draw and manipulate the bitmap graphics.
+See also https://github.com/wernsey/bitmap
+* `render.c` implements the `init_game()`, `deinit_game()` and `render()` functions that forms the core of both implementations and demonstrates how the interpreter's API works.

+The `render()` function checks the keyboard and executes the interpreter a couple of times by calling `c8_step()` and redraws the screen if it changed.
+The SDL and Win32 frameworks were written in such a way that the `render()` function works with both with only a couple of minor modifications.

+The implementations feature a rudimentary debugger: Press F5 to pause a running game.
+The program counter and the current instruction will be displayed at the bottom of the screen, along with the values of the 16 Vx registers.
+Press F6 to step through the program to the next instruction and F8 to resume the program.

+The `Makefile` will build both versions.

+### SDL Implementation

+The SDL-based implementation is intended for portability.
+The files `pocadv.c` and `pocadv.h` implement a wrapper around the SDL that contains the `main()` function, the SDL event loops and so on.

+Currently only the Windows version has been tested, but it will be ported to other platforms in the future.

+### Win32/GDI Implementation

+The native Windows version uses a simple hook around the Win32 GDI and requires no third party dependencies.

+`gdi.h` and `gdi.c` iimplements the native Windows code.
+It implements a `WinMain` function with the main Win32 events processing loop.
+It binds the window's GDI context to a `Bitmap` object so that a render function can draw onto it and fires off periodic `WM_PAINT` messages which calls the `render()` function to draw the screen.

 ## Implementation Notes

 The core of the emulator is in `chip8.c`.
 The idea is that the core of the implementation be platform